-The revised Internal Audit plan for 2017/18 was delivered in full.
+The Internal Audit plan for 2018/19 was delivered in full.

-The Council's Constitution clearly defines the roles and responsibilities of the Chief Executive (as Head of Paid Service), the Head of Legal and Democratic Services (Monitoring Officer) and the statutory Responsible Finance Officer.
+The Council's Constitution clearly defines the roles and responsibilities of the Managing Director (as Head of Paid Service), the Executive Director (Monitoring Officer) and the statutory Responsible Finance Officer.